 The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

-Our tech experts’ top picks for cell phones for those with dementia offer key features like easy-to-navigate menus, affordable prices, and security features.
+Our tech experts’ top picks for cell phones for those with dementia offer key features such as easy-to-navigate menus, affordable prices, and security features.

 SeniorLiving.org is supported by commissions from providers listed on our site.
 Read our Editorial Guidelines